joolstorrentecalo/gitlab-foss/doc/api/releases/index.md

 **Tier:** Free, Premium, Ultimate
 **Offering:** GitLab.com, Self-managed, GitLab Dedicated

+> - Release Evidences were [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/26019) in GitLab 12.5.
+> - `description_html` became an opt-in field [with GitLab 13.12 for performance reasons](https://gitlab.com/gitlab-org/gitlab/-/issues/299447).
+You might also pass the `include_html_description` query string as a parameter.
+> - [The permission model for create, update and delete actions was fixed](https://gitlab.com/gitlab-org/gitlab/-/issues/327505) in GitLab 14.1.
+For more information, see [Release permissions](../../user/project/releases/index.md#release-permissions).

 Use this API to manipulate [release entries](../../user/project/releases/index.md).

 To manipulate links as a release asset, see [Release Links API](links.md).